On the Quantum Theory of Molecules: Rigour, Idealization, and Uncertainty: On the Mathematical Treatment of Born-Oppenheimer

-In response to the last two problems, mathematical physicists have a somewhat different perspective on \textbf{BO} to that of \S\ref{textbook}.
-The goal is to approximate an eigenstate (and eigenvalue) lying in the low energy, discrete part of the spectrum of the molecule (\ref{eq:HamTot}).
+In response to the last two problems, mathematical physicists have a somewhat different perspective on \textbf{BO} to that of \S\ref{textbook}.\footnote{The history of the development of more rigorous approaches to \textbf{BO} is complex and fascinating.
+Initial steps were undertaken in \cite{combes:1975,Combes:1981}.
+See \cite{sutcliffe2012quantum} and \cite{Jecko:2014} for more details.} The goal is to approximate an eigenstate (and eigenvalue) lying in the low energy, discrete part of the spectrum of the molecule (\ref{eq:HamTot}).
 To do this, one considers eigenstates of the Hamiltonian \textit{projected} onto the subspace in which its spectrum is discrete.
 See \cite[\S IV]{Jecko:2014} for details of the following sketch.

-Let us call $\hat T_2+\hat W$, the direct integral of the clamped Hamiltonians $\hat T_2+\hat W(x_1)$, the `reduced Hamiltonian'.
-While the latter acts on $L^2(\mathbb{R}^n)$, the state space of the electron subsystem, the former acts on $L^2(\mathbb{R}^m\times\mathbb{R}^n)$, the state space of the full system, including both the electrons \textit{and the nuclei}: both, that is, are treated quantum mechanically.
-It is also called the `electronic Hamiltonian', but that would be misleading for our purposes since it acts on the state of the whole molecule.
-Analogously for the projection operator: for a given $x_1=X$ and a \textit{finite discrete} range of eigenstates $\psi_a(X; x_2)$ of $\hat T_2+\hat W(x_1)$ there is an operator
+As noted, $\hat T_2+\hat W$ is the direct integral of the clamped Hamiltonians $\hat T_2+\hat W(x_1)$.
+While the latter act on $L^2(\mathbb{R}^n)$, the state space of the electron subsystem, the former acts on $L^2(\mathbb{R}^m\times\mathbb{R}^n)$, the state space of the full system, including both the electrons \textit{and the nuclei}: both, that is, are quantum mechanical. $\hat T_2+\hat W$ is also often called the `electronic Hamiltonian' (e.g., $\hat H^{\mathrm{elec}}$ above), but that would be misleading for current purposes since it acts on the state of the \textit{whole} molecule.
+Similarly for projection operators: for a given $x_1=X$ and eigenstates $\psi_a(X; x_2)$ of $\hat T_2+\hat W(X)$ lying in a \textit{finite discrete} part of its spectrum there is an operator